laravel/docs/verification.md

 <a name="events"></a>
 ## Events

-When using [Laravel Jetstream](https://jetstream.laravel.com), Laravel dispatches [events](/docs/{{version}}/events) during the email verification process.
+When using the [Laravel authentication starter kits](/docs/{{version}}/starter-kits), Laravel dispatches [events](/docs/{{version}}/events) during the email verification process.
 If you are manually handling email verification for your application, you may wish to manually dispatch these events after verification is completed.
 You may attach listeners to these events in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.